ImperialCollegeLondon/pyrealm/source/pmodel/photosynthetic_environment.md

   name: python3
 ---

-# Photosynthetic environment
+# Step 1: Photosynthetic environment

-The provided values of temperature, pressure, $\ce{CO2}$ concentration are used to calculate values for four key environmentally determined photosynthetic
+The provided values of temperature, pressure and $\ce{CO2}$ concentration are used to calculate values for four key environmentally determined photosynthetic
 variables:

 1. photorespiratory compensation point ($\Gamma^*$),